 Andrew has strong project, development management, and stakeholder management skills.
 He is proficient in managing stakeholders from executive management groups through to key end users.
 This includes guiding the stakeholder management process from project definition, concept and design phases through to construction and occupation.

-Andrew has worked as a design studio tutor and guest critic at several leading Australian universities, including RMIT, the University of Melbourne and Monash University.
+Andrew holds a Bachelor of Architecture, Bachelor of Planning and Design (Architecture), Bachelor of Arts (Classics and Archaeology), Bachelor of Engineering (Civil) [with Honours] from the University of Melbourne.
+He has worked as a design studio tutor and guest critic at several leading Australian universities, including RMIT, the University of Melbourne and Monash University.

 Alison is an engaging leader with a communicative and perceptive approach to leading projects and teams.
 With 28 years’ experience, Alison has a record in the successful delivery of complex large-scale infrastructure programs linked to significant community, social and commercial benefits.